 For adding, select the required tables in Available Objects and click on > button.
 It adds those tables to included objects.

 For deleting the unwanted tables from Included Objects, select the table and click on the < button from the below GUI form.

 << and >> buttons are used to add or remove all the tables from Included Objects.

 There is one more button called Add related Tables.
 If we select one table in Included Objects.
 And want to add all the tables which are relevant to that table using primary and foreign key relationship.
 This button does the trick for you.

 Click finish and see the newly created data source view in the SSAS solution explorer

-Double click on the newly created SSAS data source view will show the selected tables, views, and the relationships, as shown in the below figure.
+Double click on the newly created SSAS data source view show the selected tables, views, and relationships, as shown in the figure below.